 \section{Abstract}

-We use unrestricted Hartree-Fock, density matrix renormalization group, and variational projected entangled pair state calculations to investigate the ground state phase diagram of the triangular lattice Hubbard model at ``half doping'' relative to single occupancy, i.e. at a filling of $(1\pm \frac{1}{2})$ electrons per site.
-The electron-doped case has a nested Fermi surface in the non-interacting limit, and hence a weak-coupling instability towards density-wave orders whose wavevectors are determined by Fermi surface nesting conditions.
-We find that at moderate to strong interaction strengths other spatially-modulated orders arise, with wavevectors distinct from the nesting vectors.
-In particular, we identify a series closely-competing itinerant long-wavelength magnetically ordered states, yielding to uniform ferromagnetic order at the largest interaction strengths.
+We use unrestricted Hartree-Fock, density matrix renormalization group, and variational projected entangled-pair state calculations to investigate the ground-state phase diagram of the triangular-lattice Hubbard model at ``half doping'' relative to single occupancy, i.e., at a filling of $(1\pm \frac{1}{2})$ electrons per site.
+The electron-doped case has a nested Fermi surface in the noninteracting limit, and hence a weak-coupling instability towards density-wave orders whose wave vectors are determined by Fermi-surface nesting conditions.
+We find that at moderate-to-strong interaction strengths, other spatially modulated orders arise, with wave vectors distinct from the nesting vectors.
+In particular, we identify a series of closely competing itinerant long-wavelength magnetically ordered states, yielding to uniform ferromagnetic order at the largest interaction strengths.
 For half-hole doping and a similar range of interaction strengths, our data indicate that magnetic orders are most likely absent.

-The triangular lattice Hubbard model plays a paradigmatic role in studying the interplay between electronic interactions and geometric frustration.
+The triangular-lattice Hubbard model plays a paradigmatic role in studying the interplay between electronic interactions and geometric frustration.
 At half filling ($\nu=1$ electron per site), double-occupancy is suppressed by Hubbard repulsion; electron spins are then the dominant degrees of freedom, but their ordering is frustrated by the non-bipartite nature of the triangular lattice~\cite{WannierIsingtriangular}--- a scenario believed to favor the formation of quantum spin liquids.
 On doping away from half filling, strong-coupling expansion yields a picture of geometrically frustrated magnetic moments coupled to itinerant electrons.
-The existence and nature of magnetic order in this setting remains a challenging question.
+The existence and nature of magnetic order in this setting remain a challenging question.